edreamleo/python-to-coffeescript/design.md

 ### Summary

-The overal plan is to sync tokens with statements in the ast tree by preprocessing tokens.
+The overall plan is to sync tokens with statements in the ast tree by preprocessing tokens.
 There are a number of complicating factors, including continued lines and lines containing multiple statements.
 Nevertheless, syncing tokens appears more promising than using the ast.col_offset field.

 This design is preliminary and experimental.
 Gotcha's may lurk.
 Another one-day prototype should prove revealing.
 I am cautiously optimistic at 4 a.m  ;-)